AlioM46/AlioM46/README.md

 -👋 Hi, I’m @AlioM46.

+What I use to build front-end?

+HTML , CSS .
+JavaScript , React, Redux Toolkit , Redux Query , Tailwind , (soon...TypeScript , NextJS)

+I also have experince with #MERN Stack

--👀 I’m interested in ...
-Web Development, Especially in Front-end.
+-👀 I’m interested in Web Development, Especially in Front-end.

--🌱 I’m currently learning ...
-TypeScript, Next.JS +13, and Backend.
+-🌱 I’m currently learning TypeScript, Next.JS +13, and Backend.

 -📫 How to reach me?